-- A grade of "NC" may be assigned by the instructor when a student has participated in at least 51% of a term/course. - For a grade of "NC" to be changed to a letter grade, the student must successfully complete all course requirements as determined by the instructor of record. - Sole responsibility for completing and submitting class requirements belongs to the student. - If the grade of "NC" is not changed by the instructor within one calendar year from the end of the original course, the "NC" will become a permanent part of the student's academic record. - Students using Federal Tuition Assistance through the Military need to be aware of the policy for their Branch of Service regarding the replacement of incomplete (No Credit) grades. - Army & Air Force: within 120 calendar days of course end date - Navy, Marine Corps & Coast Guard: within 6 months of original course completion date - Service members using Federal Tuition Assistance must also notify their branch's Education Office. - Required Documentation: students must submit a copy of deployment/mobilization orders and a signed copy of the Ottawa University Military Deployment Policy within 5 business days to their Academic or Adawe advisor, who will notify the VA Certifying Official and the Registrar.

-Documentation signed by student's Commanding Officer may be accepted if orders are unavailable.
+- A grade of "NC" may be assigned by the instructor when a student has participated in at least 51% of a term/course.
+Please see page 32 for the full policy regarding the no credit option. - For a grade of "NC" to be changed to a letter grade, the student must successfully complete all course requirements as determined by the instructor of record. - Sole responsibility for completing and submitting class requirements belongs to the student. - If the grade of "NC" is not changed by the instructor within one calendar year from the end of the original course, the "NC" will become a permanent part of the student's academic record. - Students using Federal Tuition Assistance through the Military need to be aware of the policy for their Branch of Service regarding the replacement of incomplete (No Credit) grades. - Army & Air Force: within 120 calendar days of course end date - Navy, Marine Corps & Coast Guard: within 6 months of original course completion date - Service members using Federal Tuition Assistance must also notify their branch's Education Office. - Required Documentation: students must submit a copy of deployment/mobilization orders and a signed copy of the Ottawa University Military Deployment Policy within 5 business days to their Academic or Adawe advisor, who will notify the VA Certifying Official and the Registrar. - Documentation signed by student's Commanding Officer may be accepted if orders are unavailable.